LhallLhall/Pseudocode-Project/pseudocode.md

      - on press it sends it's floor number to the

 3. Door
-   - opens when arrived on a floor that had a button press on the outside and inside
+   - opens when arrived on a floor that had a button press on the outside or inside
      - Also closes when a button has been pressed on the inside unless open door button is being pressed
 ### Variables
 - button